-Dekoda Watson was born to Gregory and Angela Watson on March 3, 1988.
-He has two supportive sisters, Amber and Tamber, a nephew named Skylar, a wife Christina, and is the proud father of one son, Chase Riley Watson.
-He is from Aiken, South Carolina and graduated from South Aiken High School in 2006 where he earned All-State honors as a senior and was named Defensive MVP in the 2005 North Carolina-South Carolina Shrine Bowl.
+Dekoda Watson was born on March 3, 1988 in Aiken, South Carolina.
+He graduated from South Aiken High School in 2006 where he earned All-State honors as a senior and was named Defensive MVP in the 2005 North Carolina-South Carolina Shrine Bowl.
 After high school, Dekoda went to Florida State University to play for the Seminoles, and he earned a Bachelor of Science in Family and Child Sciences.
 He was drafted by the Tampa Bay Buccaneers of the National Football League in 2010 and signed a four year contract.
-He later signed with the Jacksonville Jaguars, the Dallas Cowboys, the New England Patriots, and is currently playing for the Denver Broncos.
+He later went on to play for the Jacksonville Jaguars, the Dallas Cowboys, the New England Patriots, the Denver Broncos, and is currently playing for the San Francisco 49ers.

-Dekoda has strong ties to his hometown of Aiken, South Carolina.
+In his spare time, Dekoda enjoys spending quality time with his parents- Gregory & Angela Watson, his wife Cristina and son Chase, his sisters Amber & Tamber, and his nephew Skylar.
+He also takes a special interest in hunting and fishing.
+Dekoda has strong ties to his hometown.
 He views football not as his true calling but as a stepping-stone that allows him to give back to others and make a difference in the lives of a younger generation.
 As a successful athlete, he strives to give back to the community that has supported him throughout his career.

 A PERSONAL EXPERIENCE THAT INSPIRED ME TO GET INVOLVED IN MY CAUSE WAS: